Nebraska Medical Assistance Program (Nebraska Medicaid ) Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The 2024 income limit for HCBS Waivers in Nebraska for a single applicant is $1,255/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+The 2025 income limit for HCBS Waivers in Nebraska for a single applicant is $1,304.17/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.

-For married applicants with both spouses applying, the 2024 asset limit for HCBS Waivers in Nebraska is a combined $8,000, and the income limit is a combined $1,703/month.
-For a married applicant with just one spouse applying, the 2024 asset limit is $4,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
-The 2024 income limit is $1,255/month for the applicant, and the income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for HCBS Waivers in Nebraska is a combined $8,000, and the income limit is $1,304.17/month per spouse.
+For a married applicant with just one spouse applying, the 2025 asset limit is $4,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2025 income limit is $1,304.17/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements

 The functional, or medical, criteria for Home and Community Based Services (HCBS) Waivers through Nebraska Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is usually associated with a nursing home.
-Nebraska uses the interRAI Home Care Tool to determine if HCBS Waiver applicants require a Nursing Facility Level of Care.
-Four factors are considered – the applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting); medical conditions that require continuous care or may be unstable; risk factors such as behavior, frailty and safety; cognitive defects like those commonly seen with Alzheimer’s disease and other dementias.
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 Nebraska Aged, Blind, and Disabled Medicaid Eligibility Criteria